sandra-calvo/product_descriptions_genai/README.md

 On successful deployment, you will be provided a URL to the Cloud Run service.
 You can visit that in the browser to view the Cloud Run application that you just deployed.
 Choose the functionality that you would like to check out and the application will prompt the Vertex AI Gemini API and display the responses.

 Congratulations!

-**Web Interface:** The app will open in your web browser.

-**Image-Based Generation:**
-  * Enter an image URL in the designated field.
-  * Provide a descriptive prompt.
-  * Click "Generate descriptions" button.

-**JSON-Based Generation:**
-  * Craft a descriptive prompt for the product.
-  * Upload a JSON file containing your product data.
-  * Click "Generate descriptions" button.

 **License**